GitPit-ak/ansible-prometheus/README.md

 ![digram drawio (5)](https://github.com/GitPit-ak/ansible-prometheus/assets/44562876/9c0af54c-3235-4701-8027-e7ecfaf00e15)

 Welcome to an another project
-So in this project we will launch two web server with one master server
+so in this project we will launch two web server with one master server

 Clone this repo into your master vm goto "../provision/ansible/" directory run the master and web ansible playbook to setup the complete serup.